 PACRA Maintains Entity Ratings of PakGen Power Limited

 Upholding operational performance in line with agreed performance levels would remain a key rating driver.
-Meanwhile, despite seeking comfort in take or pay tariff regime, any significant increase in overdue receivables, as a result of rising circular debt, coupled with insufficient available working capital financing, in turn weakening in financial risk profile may negatively impact the ratings.
+Accumulation of debt to finance CAPEX - the coal conversion project and/or fresh investment in new power project – may impact financial risk profile of the company.
+Meanwhile, any significant increase in overdue receivables, as a result of rising circular debt, may negatively impact the ratings.

 Pakgen Power Limited was established for electricity generation under the power policy 1994 as an Independent Power Producer (IPP).
 The plant, with a total project cost of USD 347mln, is located at Mehmood Kot, near Muzaffargarh (Punjab) and has an installed capacity of 365MW.
-The PPA has a remaining contractual life of 8 years under the PPA (ending in May-2028).
+The PPA has a remaining contractual life of 11 years under the PPA (ending in 2028).
 The Company has entered into a contract for a period of thirty years for purchase of fuel from PSO.
-Pakgen Power's O&M activities are handled by an in house team trained under the expertise of AES, former O&M operator.
-This team is involved in O&M activities since the plant’s COD and hence carries significant experience.
-Pakgen Power is listed on Pakistan Stock Exchange.
+Pakgen is listed on Pakistan Stock Exchange.

-The major shareholders of the company are Nishat Group (40.09%) and City Schools (Private) Limited (17.33%).
+The major shareholders of the company are Nishat Group (40%) and City Schools (Private) Limited (17%).
 Majority of the board members are nominated by Nishat Group and are group Executives.
-Mr. Ghazanfar Hussain Mirza is the Chairman of Board of the company.
-He possesses around four decades of experience in business development, corporate management in an engineering, technical and multinational environment.
-Mr. Hassan Mansha, heading the Nishat Group's interest in power sector, is the CEO of the board.
+Mr. Hassan Mansha, heading the Nishat Group's interest in power sector, is the Chairman of the board.
+Mr. Ghazanfar Hussain Mirza, CEO of the company possesses around four decades of experience in business development, corporate management in an engineering, technical and multinational environment.
+Mr. Khalid Qadeer, the Director Finance has over four decades of experience, supported by the competent management team.